stechstudio/laravel-storage-connect/docs/self-managed-connections.md

 ## Provide callbacks

-In your AppServiceProvider boot method tell StorageConnect how to load and save connections.
+In your AppServiceProvider boot method tell StorageConnect how to load and save connections:

 ```php
 StorageConnect::saveUsing(function($connection, $provider) {